 The key to dealing with any kind of negative thinking is to realize that you are ultimately in charge of whether to listen to or agree with any thought. ~ Jack Canfield

-Well, it starts when we are very young and get negative feedback from those around us whom we see as important – primarily our parents, friends, and teachers.
-That feedback becomes what we believe about ourselves.
-And, our beliefs can exist without evidence that they are accurate.
+How we learn to communicate with ourselves begins when we are very young.
+Feedback we get from those around us whom we see as important – primarily our parents, friends, and teachers – becomes what we believe about ourselves.
+These beliefs can exist without any evidence that they are accurate.

 When I was in middle school, I had a music teacher who told me I couldn’t read music.
-Even though I went on to study music in high school and college, I always doubted my ability when it came to sight reading.
+Even though I went on to study music in high school and college, I always doubted my ability when it came to sight-reading.
 I would tell myself that I couldn’t do it, and I was always right.
 I believed what she had said.

-When we start to believe the negative comments we hear about us, regardless of whether they are remotely accurate, we begin to own them.
+When we start to believe the negative comments we hear about ourselves, regardless of whether they are remotely accurate, we begin to own them.
 Then, over time, we get really good at allowing negative thoughts to take over.
 It just sort of snowballs from there.

-Take a bath!
+Take a Bath!

 To make self-talk positive, we must change what goes into our subconscious.

 Try this — when you catch yourself giving yourself negative feedback, take a bath.
 I don’t mean literally (though that couldn’t hurt).
 I mean more figuratively.
 Take a positive mental break.

 Take a break in your mind and recall an event where you were outrageously successful.
 Think about how it made you feel.
 What were you doing, thinking, and feeling?
 Replay that event in your mind.
 This will snap your mind into a positive mode and encourage positive self-talk about your current situation and state of mind.